-Medicare covers cataract surgery, an advanced treatment option for cataracts, if your doctor says it is medically necessary.
-But you may be responsible for paying 20% of the Medicare-approved cost of the procedure.
+Medicare may cover cataract surgery if your doctor determines it is medically necessary, Medicare will most likely cover the operation.
+However, you may be responsible for paying 20% of the Medicare-approved cost of the procedure.

-Cataract surgery is commonly performed in an outpatient setting, which is usually covered by Medicare Part B. Medicare.gov states that if your procedure is approved by your doctor and the Medicare program, Medicare Part B will cover 80% of the surgery cost.
+Cataract surgery is commonly performed in an outpatient setting, which is usually covered by Medicare Part B. If your procedure is approved by your doctor and the Medicare program, Medicare Part B will cover 80% of the surgery cost.
 You are responsible for paying for the remaining 20% co-insurance.

 - Ask your doctor and health care facility about the surgery cost and any follow-up care.

 - Find out if you will be an inpatient or outpatient for the surgery, because this can impact your out-of-pocket costs.

 - Call your insurance provider and ask how much you will pay after Medicare.